mrfdev/1MB/Resources/Documentation/Discord/mining-pyro-mining.md

 - Pristine

 # Refinery
-A refinery is needed to process `Mysterious Dust`.
+A refinery is needed to process `Mysterious Dust`.(`Mysterious Dust` is found from just mining deepslate ores.)
 To create a refinery place a Dropper facing upwards and a fence post ontop of it.

 Place the `Mysterious Dust` inside the refinery and punch the fence post to process the `Mysterious Dust` into the following components.